CanaryTek/nagios/README.md

 * Only add contact to nagios admins if it belongs to the sysadmins group (we may have users with access to only their hosts)
 * Disable active checks on any host with the role "private".
 Useful if nagios clients are not reachable from nagios server.
 You can still use nsca alerts
 * Define roles not\_exposed and not\_ssh\_exposed to skip all and SSH related security checks
+* If an attribute node['nagios']['override_ip'] exists, use it instead if the ohai detected ipaddress for the nagios node definition

 Requirements
 ------------